Medically reviewed by Kristin Hall, FNP

 Birth control pills are highly effective at preventing pregnancy.
-However, like other medications, it can take up to one week before the hormones in your birth control pills actively stop you from becoming pregnant.
+However, like other medications, it can take up to one week before the hormones in your birth control pills actively prevent you from becoming pregnant.

 A variety of factors can affect how long it takes for birth control to start working, from the time of your period to the type of birth control pill you use.
 Below, we’ve explained how birth control pills work, as well as how long you’ll need to wait before you’re protected against pregnancy.